 Turn the fabric under at the top and staple to the wood.
 You might have to leave the last 10 inches unstapled so the curve of the bunting will remain full.
 It will be covered by the two smaller buntings.
 The fabric will naturally form a curve with the edge rolled under the bunting.

 Now that the middle bunting is made you make two smaller buntings.
 Repeat the process two more times with red and white fabric 60 inches by 8 inches.
-Staple them the same way on either side of the large bunting.
+Staple them the same way on either side of the large bunting on the front.

 This is how the 72 inch bunting looks draped over a railing.